 While buying an FPV camera, you may notice a term TVL in camera description i.e. 600TVL.
 In surveillance cameras resolution is measured in TVL(Television Lines), as it represents the most accurate measurement of resolution and video quality.
 TVL represents the maximum number of alternating light and dark horizontal lines that can be distinguished clearly in a horizontal span equal to image height.

 For example, there is a monitor of 8-inch height and 12-inch width with the 600TVL camera.
 Now 300 white and 300 black lines could be counted in 8-inch width of on monitor

 For best photography results, you should be using a 3-axis Gimbal Camera.
 A 3-axis Gimbal Camera could be adjusted in all six directions up/down, left/right and forward/ backward.
 The main advantage of Gimbal Camera is that it dampens the vibrations thus you could make steady footage.

 - RunCam Swift Rotor Riot Special Edition IR Block

 - Foxeer XAT600M HS1177 600TVL CCD 2.8MM IR Mini FPV Camera

 - RunCam Micro Swift 2 600TVL FPV Camera

-If you are using a FPV camera, you will need a FPV transmitter to send audio and video signals to the device you are using for FPV display.
+If you are using an FPV camera, you will need an FPV transmitter to send audio and video signals to the device you are using for FPV display.
 FPV transmitter is connected with your FPV camera.
-Normally, FPV transmitters works at the frequency of 5.8Ghz.
+Normally, FPV transmitters work at the frequency of 5.8Ghz.

-You should select your FPV transmitter precisely as the distance range of your drone FPV camera will depend upon it, however you could use an FPV antenna to boost your range.
-Antenna will convert electrical signals from FPV Transmitter into radio waves.
+You should select your FPV transmitter precisely as the distance range of your drone FPV camera will depend upon it, however, you could use an FPV antenna to boost your range.
+An antenna will convert electrical signals from FPV Transmitter into radio waves.